Trump Campaign Attorney Matt Morgan Says ‘This Election Is Not Over,’ President Will Be Re-Elected

 “This election is not over,” Morgan began.
 “The false projection of Joe Biden as the winner is based on results in four states that are far from final.
 Georgia is headed for a recount, where we are confident we will find ballots improperly harvested,” adding that President Trump would ultimately win the southern state.

-He continued his statement by accusing several states of “irregularities” in their vote-counting process.
+He continued his statement by accusing several states of “irregularities” in their vote-counting processes.

 “There were many irregularities in Pennsylvania, including having election officials prevent our volunteer legal observers from having meaningful access to vote counting locations.
 We prevailed in court on our challenge, but were deprived of valuable time and denied the transparency we are entitled to under state law.
 In Nevada, there appear to be thousands of individuals who improperly cast mail ballots,” he continued.